SU-SWS/stanford_wilbur/README.txt

 -- INSTALLATION --

 Download and extract the theme package in your sites/all/themes directory.
-As an admin, go to Administer > Appearance > Enabled Themes to enable the theme.
+As an admin, go to Administer > Appearance > Themes to enable the theme.
 More detailed information on installing themes here: http://drupal.org/getting-started/install-contrib/themes

 -- TROUBLESHOOTING --